joshika39/literature/dev.to/arch-setup-01.md

 #### Other tools

 `dotnet_install` can easily install multiple dotner versions

+## Stars always welcomed
+If you liked my approach, and you have a few extra second you are very welcomed to star me on Github🌟: https://github.com/joshika39/yozora
 ## How to get started
 ### Disclaimer
 These tools are currently only supports the Arch Linux package manager and Aur to install packages.
 The other non-package related scripts were written in bash, so those are distro independent